-The College of Nursing will provide a list of potential preceptors and assist students in the process, excluding those facilities that prefer students be the first point of contact.
+The School of Nursing will provide a list of potential preceptors and assist students in the process, excluding those facilities that prefer students be the first point of contact.
 Each student is responsible for meeting the submission date for request of placement for Carilion and other organizations.
 Advice may be obtained from clinical faculty or appropriate coordinator in seeking a site.

 The required preceptor information form must be completed by the student and submitted to a designated place by the established dates.
+The current location is in D2L under Preceptor and Clinical Information.

 A clinical contract will then be developed if one does not already exist.
-Agencies and institutions in which the student desires to meet practicum objectives must be formally approved by the respective MSN Administration program coordinator, FNP/PMHNP advisor, clinical instructor and/or appropriate coordinator, Dean of the program, and graduate administrative assistant who obtains contracts and authorized by an agent at the practicum site.
-The student cannot begin clinical until the site has been approved and the student confirms that Radford University College of Nursing has a current contract with the site.
+Agencies and institutions in which the student desires to meet practicum objectives must be formally approved by the respective MSN Administration program coordinator, FNP/PMHNP advisor, clinical instructor and/or appropriate coordinator, Dean of the program, and DNP administrative assistant who obtains contracts and authorized by an agent at the practicum site.
+The student cannot begin clinical until the site has been approved and the student confirms that Radford University School of Nursing has a current contract with the site.
 Students will be officially notified when contracts have been approved.
 Students may not develop a formal or informal arrangement on their own.
 Students will not be placed in agencies in which there may be potential problems due to conflict of interest and/or role confusion.
 It is not acceptable to do clinical under the guidance of a family member.